a2stuff/a2d/res/notes/testplan.md

 * Configure a system with removable disks. (e.g. Virtual II OmniDisks) Launch DeskTop.
 Verify that volume icons are positioned without gaps (down from the top-right, then across the bottom right to left).
 Eject one of the middle volumes.
 Verify icon disappears.
 Insert a new volume.
 Verify icon takes up the vacated spot.
 Repeat test, ejecting multiple volumes verify that positions are filled in order (down from the top-right, etc).
 * Configure a system with removable disks. (e.g. Virtual II OmniDisks) Launch DeskTop.
 Open a volume icon.
 Open a folder icon.
 Eject the disk using the hardware (or emulator).
 Verify that DeskTop doesn't crash and that both windows close.

 * Launch DeskTop.
 Open a window.
-File > New Folder..., enter name.
+File > New Folder, enter name.
 Copy the file to another folder or volume.
 Verify that the "Files remaining" count bottoms out at 0.
 * Launch DeskTop.
 Open a window.
-File > New Folder..., enter name.
+File > New Folder, enter name.
 Move the file to another folder or volume.
 Verify that the "Files remaining" count bottoms out at 0.
 * Configure a system with a RAMCard, and set DeskTop to copy itself to the RAMCard on startup.
 Launch DeskTop.
 Create a shortcut for a non-executable file at the root of a volume, set to "Copy to RAMCard" "at first use".
 Run the shortcut.
 Verify that the "Files remaining" count bottoms out at 0.
 Close the alert.
 Drag a volume icon to another volume.
 Verify that the "Files remaining" count bottoms out at 0.

 * Launch DeskTop.
 Open a volume.
-File > New Folder..., create A. File > New Folder..., create B. Drag B onto A. File > New folder....
+File > New Folder, create A. File > New Folder, create B. Drag B onto A. File > New Folder.
 Verify DeskTop doesn't hang.

 * Launch DeskTop.
 Open a window with files with dates with long month names (e.g. "February 29, 2020").
 View > by Name.
 Resize the window so the lines are cut off on the right.
 Move the horizontal scrollbar all the way to the right.
 Verify that the right edges of all lines are visible.
 * Launch DeskTop.
 Open a window containing a folder.
 View > by Name.
 Open the folder.
 Verify that in the new window, the horizontal scrollbar is inactive.